 Continuous integration is simpler to implement, and it frequently serves as the foundation for both continuous delivery and continuous deployment.
 Where delivery and deployment are both software release processes, continuous integration is a software development process: it happens before the deployment process.

 Development teams usually implement continuous integration because of the problems which arise from long-lived feature branches; if they only pull and push to trunk once in a while, it may turn out that one developer has changed the name of a function in his feature that the other developer needs for hers.
 The technical term for what happens when these two developers both merge their new code to trunk is, aptly, “merge hell”.

 Continuous integration is the process of avoiding merge hell by continuously merging every code change to trunk (or “master” in Git).
 By doing this, developers get used to the process of keeping the trunk code clean while simultaneously pushing to it regularly, and this opens the door to continuous delivery.

 Continuous Delivery vs. Continuous Deployment

 Continuous integration is not technically required for continuous delivery, though they go together often enough that there’s a single acronym for development teams that do both: CI/CD.
 By contrast, continuous delivery is required for continuous deployment.
 This is because where in continuous delivery you could push to production at any time, in continuous deployment you do.

 The first is containerizing, a software development practice that involves isolating and self-containing code to make it easier to break up a large development project into smaller pieces.
 These pieces can then be worked on by small agile teams and released synchronously.
 Some open source containerization technology vendors include Docker and Kubernetes.
-The second solution is open source automation servers such as Jenkins, which automate continuous integration, delivery, and deployment pipelines.
+The second solution is open source automation servers such as Jenkins, which automate release pipelines.
 And the third is feature flags like Split, which allow developers to hide unfinished or broken features behind toggles and push to production with them toggled off.